Telephone-pole beetle: Sex role reversal

+Rejection behavior

+Adult female beetles exhibit rejection behavior to avoid inbreeding with related males, which are adult male beetles that are located on the same natal log.
+Right after pupating, males expose their reproductive organs as a mate-seeking gesture.
+Despite tending to compete for male mates, females will ignore these males because they originate from the same log.
+The males would need to take a short flight to a neighboring log for female mates.
+Females also perform a 'kin dance' involving shaking of their abdomens and beating of their wing, which is thought to be a deterring signal to related males.
+Such rejection behaviors demonstrate that sex roles are not fixed because females can also display choosy behavior.
+The rejection behavior also supports that the female-biased sex ratio is not due to local mate competition.

+Mounting

+Females initiated more interactions by actively mounting males, further supporting that female compete for male mates.
+In cases where several females pile on top of a male, a female may try to dislodge the others with her mandible.
+Female-female mounting can also occur, and the frequency of this does not change depending on the presence or absence of males.

 Evolutionary history

 Genetic studies have placed Micromalthus as more closely related to Ommatidae than to Cupedidae within Archostemata.
 A close relationship between Ommatidae and Micromalthidae is supported by several morphological characters, including those of the mandibles and male genitalia.
+A close relationship to the enigmatic family Crowsoniellidae has been suggested by some sources.
 The oldest record of Micromalthidae is Archaeomalthus from the Upper Permian of Russia around 252 million years old, which is morphologically similar in many respects to Micromalthus including an only weakly sclerotised body.
-Several other fossil genera of the family are known including Cretomalthus, known from a larva found in Early Cretaceous (Barremian) Lebanese amber.
-As well as Protomalthus from the mid-Cretaceous (Albian-Cenomanian) Burmese amber of Myanmar.
+Several other fossil genera of the family are known including Cretomalthus, known from a larva found in Early Cretaceous (Barremian) Lebanese amber, as well as Protomalthus from the mid-Cretaceous (Albian-Cenomanian) Burmese amber of Myanmar.

-Fossils of Micromalthus are known from the Miocene aged Dominican amber (adults and larvae, which were found to not be distinguishable from the living species) and Mexican amber (larvae), the upper Eocene Rovno amber of Ukraine (Micromalthus priabonicus), the early Eocene (Ypresian) aged Oise amber of France (Micromalthus eocenicus) A possible specimen of Micromalthus is known from Burmese amber, but the poor preservation of the specimen makes the assignment tentantive.
+Fossils of Micromalthus are known from the Miocene aged Dominican amber (adults and larvae, which were found to not be distinguishable from the living species) and Mexican amber (larvae), the late Eocene aged Rovno amber of Ukraine (Micromalthus priabonicus), and the early Eocene (Ypresian) aged Oise amber of France (Micromalthus eocenicus).
+A possible specimen of Micromalthus is known from Burmese amber, but the poor preservation of the specimen makes the assignment tentative.

-Status

-Reports of the species are infrequent and it is unknown whether they are rare, or common and unrecognized.
-A recent study by Bertone et al. (2016) found telephone-pole beetles in a survey of the indoor arthropod fauna in 50 houses located in and around Raleigh, North Carolina.
-A recent survey found that the species had spread to every continent except Australia.
-With finds in South Africa, Hong Kong, Belize, Cuba, Brazil, Japan, Hawaii, Italy and Austria, the dispersal is likely connected to the timber trade.